 The Firm of Deutsch Bonnet (DB) built a series of sports racers based on the Dyna that were phenomenally successful, especially in the long distance races like Le Mans and Sebring, where an Index of Performance (based on engine size) played perfectly to the Panhard formula.
 Their reliability and surprising speed allowed them to often score in the top ten, even against the big Jaguars and Ferraris of the day.

-The DB panhard success story went on for years, and finally culminated in its most extreme manifestations in 1964.
+The DB Panhard success story went on for years, and finally culminated in its most extreme manifestations in 1964.

 Here are the 1964 Le Mans prototype CD Panhard and its production variant, the fastest of the street Panhards.
 (A full brochure is here).
 The street model had Panhard’s “Tigre” engine that developed 60 hp from 850 cc, quite an accomplishment for the times, more than double of typical “sporty” cars of the times in terms of hp/liter.
 Top speed was over 110 mph.
 The Le Mans prototype was the first to feature a “long tail” and other aerodynamic aids.
 Top speed was some 140 mph.
-These are incomparable cars of their times, despite all the attention that the big-engined Ferarris and Ford GTs receive.
+These are incomparable cars of their times, despite all the attention that the big-engined Ferraris and Ford GTs receive.

 In 1960, the aging Dyna received a questionable new front and rear and was now called the PL17.
 It was also starting to show its age, but the lack of profits kept Panhard from developing a new car.
 Engine power was increased, and by the latter years of the 17′s production run, the standard engine (still 850 cc) developed 50 hp, and the optional Tigre 60 hp.